jorenn92/Maintainerr/docs/2-getting-started/1-installation/Installation.md

 Finally, run the container with the same parameters originally used to create the container.

-You may alternatively use a third-party updating mechanism, such as Watchtower or Ouroboros, to keep Overseerr up-to-date automatically.
+You may alternatively use a third-party updating mechanism, such as Watchtower or Ouroboros, to keep Maintainerr up-to-date automatically.

 # Compose